Exercise/HTMLPurifierBundle/README.md

               );
           }

+  4. Create the cache directory at %kernel_dir%/cache/htmlpurifier and create .gitignore file in directory with:

+*
+!.gitignore

-  4. Configure the `htmlpurifier` service in your config:
+  5. Enable the `htmlpurifier` service in your config:

           htmlpurifier.config: ~